DasHowItBe445/uma-prediction-market/README.md

 # UMA-Based Prediction Market

-This repository contains a custom Prediction Market smart contract built using UMA Optimistic Oracle V3 and Foundry.
+A decentralized Prediction Market built using the UMA Protocol Optimistic Oracle V3.

-The project demonstrates how decentralized markets can be created, asserted, disputed, and resolved using UMA’s optimistic oracle design.
+The project demonstrates how prediction markets can be created, asserted, disputed, and resolved using UMA’s optimistic oracle design.

+This repository contains both:
+- Smart contracts built with Foundry
+- Frontend application built with Next.js

+The system allows users to create markets, mint outcome tokens, assert outcomes, dispute incorrect assertions, and settle markets after oracle resolution.

 ## Project Overview